phinixplus/docs/source/preface/document.typ

 unavoidable.
 The formal specification begins at Volume 1 if such details are irrelevant for the reader.

-The purpose of the documentation is to describe with maximum possible detail all the features of the PHINIX+ system.
-It therefore tries to conform to the typical requirements expected from technical documentation.
+The purpose of the documentation is to describe all of the features of the PHINIX+ system with maximum possible detail.
+Therefore, it tries to conform to the typical requirements expected from technical documentation.
 The most important details to be transparent about regarding the documents themselves are thus the decisions about the look of the documents (styling) and about the licensing